Mohamed-Fadel/clean-mvvm-flutter-sample/README.md

 ### Note
 You need to run build_runner command for code generation everytime when you make changes in your original file.

+## Todo
+- to add more unit tests to increase code coverage
+- add widget & integration testing